 Yes.

-• Lime Access provides discounted fares to qualifying riders in the United States, as well as access to Lime e-scooters for people without smartphones or credit cards.
+• Lime Access provides free rides of 30 minutes or less for income-qualified riders, as well as access to Lime e-scooters for people without smartphones or credit cards.

 • Lime Assist offers adaptive e-scooters for people experiencing disabilities.